milosmns/milosmns.github.io/_posts/op-ed/2022-11-01-Backlogs-are-Evil.md

 If you're working in a Kanban environment, you're in luck, because **[Work-In-Progress limits](https://www.atlassian.com/agile/kanban/wip-limits)** are really helpful.
 But WIP limits only address the consequence here, not the cause, so treat them as such.
 On the other hand, if you're using Scrum, you might try focusing on limiting or removing changes to the Sprint Backlog during a Sprint.
 In most Scrum implementations, the engineers are the Sprint Owners and they're **[the only ones allowed to change the Sprint](https://scrumguides.org/scrum-guide.html#artifacts-sprintbacklog)** while it's still running.

-For my personal life backlog, I tend to divide the work into sprints that last **no longer than 2 hours** -- that way I have enough time to get things done, but I won't waste a whole day on chores.
-I break this rule as much as anyone, but it's a good one to keep.

-Back to work stuff.
 Tracking **[cycle time](https://www.lean.org/lexicon-terms/cycle-time)** and **[lead time](https://pm.stackexchange.com/a/15622)** is also helpful because it identifies areas where work in progress can be done more efficiently.
 The most basic idea is to try to _work on as few issues in parallel as possible_.
 A colleague recently pointed me to improvement strategies in this area (thanks [Leandro](https://www.linkedin.com/in/leandrolages)), so now I can recommend some resources:

   - 👀 &nbsp; [Avoid the Resource Utilization Trap](https://youtu.be/CostXs2p6r0)
   - 👀 &nbsp; [Multiple WIP articles vs. single-part flow](https://youtu.be/Yqi9Gwt-OEA)